Robert Berdella: Confessions

 Berdella provided testimony to prosecutors between December13 and 15, after he changed his plea and sought approval of their agreement not to seek the death penalty against him if he fully confessed.
 In this testimony, Berdella claimed the movie he had first seen in 1965, The Collector, had left a major impression on him.
-Following the senses of shock and disgust he claimed to have initially experienced after killing his first victim, the movie had resurfaced in his memory and subsequently became a motivating psychological force in the actions he exhibited against his victims in his subsequent murders.
+Following the sense of shock and disgust he claimed to have initially experienced after killing his first victim, the movie had resurfaced in his memory and subsequently became a motivating psychological force in the actions he exhibited against his victims in his subsequent murders.
 His victims, he stated to investigators, had lost any degree of humanity in his eyes once he had chosen to render them captive.

 "These were not people that I thought of, once I had them bound and was using them ...
 They became something other than people to me.
 I never thought it out to the level of: 'What if one of these bodies ever gets loose?'"

 — Robert Berdella, describing how he viewed his victims once he had decided to render them captive.
 December 13, 1988.

 Berdella confessed that many of the abbreviated entries within his torture logs were simply shorthand terms for methods of abuse he had inflicted upon his victims, whereas others would describe either their reactions to these ongoing acts of abuse and torture, or his initial observations upon viewing them when he entered the room where he had kept them restrained.
-The entry reading "CP", for example, referred to the chlorpromazine he had injected into his victims to assist in his restraining them, whereas entries reading "DC" referred to swabbing their eyes with drain cleaner or the injection of the substance into their vocal cords.
+The entry reading "CP", for example, referred to the chlorpromazine he had injected into his victims to assist in restraining them, whereas entries reading "DC" referred to swabbing their eyes with drain cleaner or the injection of the substance into their vocal cords.

 Entries reading "EK" or "EKG" referred to torture administered to his captives with electrical shocks, whereas several other entries contained the anatomical location where Berdella administered the abuse or torture to his victims.
-For example, at one point in relation to victim James Ferris, Berdella had written an entry reading: "2 1/2 ket nk + shoulder" to indicate he had injected 2.2 cubic centimeters of ketamine into his victim's neck and shoulder.
+For example, at one point in relation to victim James Ferris, Berdella had written an entry reading: "2 1/2 ket nk + shoulder" to indicate he had injected 2.5 cubic centimeters of ketamine into his victim's neck and shoulder.
 Other entries such as "gag loose, no resist in retie" or "very delayed breathing, snoring" were more self-explanatory.
 Investigators consulted a specialist in toxicology in their investigation into Berdella following his arrest who stated that, judging by the notes he had written about victim Robert Sheldon, the accumulation of chlorpromazine injected into this victim had been toxic.